 Water quality-based effluent limitations for the protection of human health are calculated using criteria for the consumption of freshwater fish tissue (and drinking water) found in Table 2 of the Texas Surface Water Quality Standards (30 TAC Chapter 307).
-Freshwater fish tissue bioaccumulation (and drinking water) criteria are applied at the edge of the human health mixing zone.
-The human health mixing zone for this discharge is identical to the aquatic life mixing zone.
-TCEQ uses the mass balance equation to estimate dilution at the edge of the human health mixing zone during average flow conditions.
-The estimated dilution at the edge of the human health mixing zone is calculated using the permitted flow of 4.9 MGD and the harmonic mean flow of 162 cfs for Guadalupe River Below Canyon Dam.
+Freshwater fish tissue bioaccumulation (and drinking water) criteria are applied for human health protection in the perennial stream.
+TCEQ uses the mass balance equation to estimate dilution in the perennial stream during average flow conditions.
+The estimated dilution for human health protection is calculated using the permitted flow of 15.4 MGD and the harmonic mean flow of 419 cfs for the Guadalupe River Below Comal River.
 The following critical effluent percentage is being used:

-Human Health Effluent %: 4.47%
+Human Health Effluent %: 5.38%